clstacy/sinhala/README.md

 ## License

-This project is licensed under the GNU v3.0 License.
+This project is licensed under the GNL-3.0 License.
 See the LICENSE file for details.

 Thanks for checking this out!
 If you find it helpful or fun, feel free to share it with others who might be learning Sinhala. 😊